 Petrusev leads No. 8 Gonzaga over North Dakota 97-66

+Petrusev leads No. 8 Gonzaga over North Dakota 97-66Gonzaga head coach Mark Few, right, speaks with guard Admon Gilder, center, and forward Drew Timme during the first half of an NCAA college basketball game in Spokane, Wash., Tuesday, Nov.
+12, 2019.
+(AP Photo/Young Kwak)

+SPOKANE, Wash.
+(AP) -- Gonzaga had no tape of North Dakota to study, so coach Mark Few said his staff improvised on the fly.

-SPOKANE, Wash. — Filip Petrusev had 19 points, 15 rebounds and four blocked shots as No. 8 Gonzaga beat North Dakota 97-66 on Tuesday.
+Filip Petrusev had 19 points, 15 rebounds and four blocked shots as eighth-ranked Gonzaga used a superior inside game to beat North Dakota 97-66 on Tuesday.

+Getting the ball in the paint proved to be a good strategy.

+''We feel it's going to be one of our strengths this year,'' Few said, citing the play of Petrusev, Drew Timme, Anton Watson and Corey Kispert.

-Corey Kispert scored 20 points and Anton Watson added 15 for Gonzaga (3-0), which has romped to victory in all three games.
+Kispert scored 20 points, Timme had 16 and Watson added 15 for Gonzaga (3-0), which has romped to victory in all three games.
 Six Bulldogs scored in double figures.

 The Zags have won all six meetings with the Fighting Hawks.